Social Security Disability Benefits for Cushing Syndrome

 • loss of muscle.

-Qualifying for Disability Benefits for Cushing Syndrome
+Can I Qualify for Disability Benefits for Cushing Syndrome?

-Meeting a Disability Listing
+Meeting a Medical Listing

-Social Security looks at several different areas when assessing your ability to work, including physical and mental functioning.
-Physical functioning assesses your ability to do physically demanding tasks at work, such as lifting, moving, and carrying items.
-Other physical abilities are also assessed, including your ability to sit, stand, or walk for periods of time and your ability to use your hands to complete tasks (such as typing or filing).
-Social Security ultimately wants to determine what level of physical work you can do.
+Social Security will create a residual functional capacity (RFC) assessment to assess your ability to do physically demanding tasks at work, such as lifting, moving, and carrying items.
+Other physical abilities are also assessed, including your ability to sit, stand, or walk for periods of time.
+Social Security ultimately wants to determine what level of physical work you can do (sedentary, light, or medium).

 To learn more, read our series of articles on how Social Security assesses your level of functioning and your ability to work.